JordyvdNeut-Jool/CypressTestRunner/README.md

-# Cypress test runner, node server
+# Cypress Recorder Extension

-This node server is needed for the [Chrome cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder)
+This node server is needed for the Chrome extension [Cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder)

 ## Getting Started With Cypress Node Server